sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-13-Test-Driven-Development.md

         }
 ```

 Because we didn't think carefully while changing our code, we made a mistake.
-While `overdue` is correctly, `total` is no longer increasing by 10% as specified!
+While `overdue` is correct, `total` is no longer increasing by 10% as specified!
 So, we make one more change:

 ```java
     public double calculateBill(List<Integer> registeredCourseNumbers) {